 Homes for Sale in the Newspaper

 Unless the ad specifies "new listing," the home is most likely already in MLS.
-Sometimes, agents won't put the address in the ad because listing agents want you to call them.
+Sometimes agents won't put the address in the ad because listing agents want you to call them.
 If you call them, maybe they can sell you something else.

-Many MLS prohibit agents from advertising a home for sale if it's not in MLS.
+Many newspapers prohibit agents from advertising a home for sale if it's not in MLS.
 However, some of those systems give agents 48 hours to put the listing into MLS.
 If you find a home in the newspaper that sounds interesting, contact your agent and let your agent get that information for you.